mekkablue/Glyphs-Scripts/README.md

 * **Insert Brace Layers for Component Rotation:** Inserts a number of Brace Layers with continuously scaled and rotated components.
 Useful for OTVar interpolations with rotating elements. *Needs Vanilla.*
 * **Insert Brace Layers for Movement along Background Path:** Inserts a number of Brace Layers with copies of the first layer, shifted according to the first path in the background.
 Useful for OTVar interpolations with moving elements.
 * **Insert Instances:** GUI for calculating and inserting weight instances.
 It is described in this tutorial: https://www.glyphsapp.com/tutorials/multiple-masters-part-3-setting-up-instances *Needs Vanilla.*
-* **Kink Finder:** Finds kinks in outlines or the interpolation space, reports them in the Macro window and opens a new tab with affected glyphs. *Needs Vanilla.*
+* **Kink Finder:** Finds kinks in outlines or the interpolation space, reports them in the Macro window and opens a new tab with affected glyphs.
+Kinks are described in this tutorial: https://glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible *Needs Vanilla.*
 * **New Tab with Dangerous Glyphs for Interpolation:** Opens a tab with all glyphs in the font that contain at least two compatible elements.
 I.e., glyphs where an element (a path or a component) could interpolate with the wrong element, like the equals sign.
 For a detailed description, see section *Be suspicious* in this tutorial: <http://www.glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible>.
 * **New Tab with Special Layers:** Quickly adds a new edit tab with all glyphs containing brace and bracket layers.
 * **OTVar Player:** Animates the current glyph with a loop along the weight axis. *Needs Vanilla.*